Fourier dimension of imaginary Gaussian multiplicative chaos: The moments of

 \subsection{Selberg inner product and Jack polynomials}

-From now on, let us denote $\gamma=\beta^2/2$\footnote{There is a conflict notation with the intermittency parameter $\ga$ but as we now work in the imaginary case with $\ii\beta$, it should cause no harm.}.
+From now on, let us denote $\gamma=\beta^2/2$\footnote{This choice of notation is made to match the standard parameter used for Jack polynomials.
+It should not be confused with the intermittency parameter of GMC, which in the imaginary case considered here is $\ii\beta$.}.
 On $\mathbb{T}^N$, the Selberg inner product is defined as